JadedCtrl/divercities_dl/README.txt

 USAGE
 ----------------------------------------
 Use the `-a` argument followed by a URL or ID to download an album.
+Use the `-g` argument with URL/ID to download all albums from a given artist.

 By default, tracks are downloaded at the highest bitrate available.
 To use the low bitrate option, use the `-l` argument.